BelaBartok39/Fancy_Dir/README.md

 - 'FileNotFoundError': Make sure the directory you're trying to organize exists.
 - 'PermissionError': Ensure you have the necessary permissions to read from and write to the directory.
+- 'Note': The config directory must be in the same directory as the fancy.py script.
+- If the 'fancy' command is not found, make sure you've added the project directory to your PATH and sourced your .bashrc or .zshrc file.
+- If you encounter a "No such file or directory: './config'" error, ensure that the config directory is present in the same directory as the fancy.py script.